Saaransh-Xd/fetch/README.md

 > [!WARNING]
 > BSD platforms are no longer supported (it may work but mostly it would break if you want bsd support either use v0.3 or below or 𝖿̶𝗎̶𝖼̶𝗄̶ fork off)

-The endgame of fetch programs (larp)
+The endgame of fetch programs

 A fast, lightweight, cross-platform system information fetch tool for Unix-like systems.